MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/user-guide-customer-service-hub.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

 Empower your agents to work smarter and faster with a modern, interactive experience tailored to their role.

 The Customer Service Hub in Microsoft Dynamics 365 is optimized for the Customer service module.
 It is a focused, interactive interface, designed to simplify your day-to-day job.
 It shows you all your vital information in one place, and lets you focus on the key activities that require your attention.

-Customer Service Hub is based on Unified Interface.
+Customer Service Hub is based on the Unified Interface framework.
 Some of the key highlights are:

 - Seamless and intuitive user interface
 - UI reflow and adaptivity across devices and form factors

-See this video to know more about the Customer Service Hub:
+Watch this video to learn more about the Customer Service Hub:

 <td colspan="2"><iframe width="560" height="315" src="https://www.youtube.com/embed/OEn_FN5azq0" frameborder="0" allowfullscreen></iframe></td>